garysoed/tools/src/avatar/README.md

 }

-AvatarRegistrar.registerAll(); // Calls customElements.register on all.
+Avatar.registerAll(); // Calls customElements.register on all.
 ```

 Rendering stuff onto the template.